First-year priority scholarship date

 - Must have a minimum SAT score of 1360 or ACT score of 30 at the time of application

-- Students must apply to UIC and submit a FAFSA by Nov.
+- Students must complete a UIC application for admission and FAFSA form by Nov.
 1 to be considered

 High school valedictorians at high schools who rank are also eligible, regardless of test score.
 Please see the Office of Student Financial Aid and Scholarships website for full eligibility requirements.
 You may also review the Chancellor's Fellows Frequency Ask Questions guide below.